 There are a lot of great mice for gaming, and the market is positively crowded with major manufacturers.
 From the Mouse Razer Deathadder Elite and Razer Naga Trinity to the SteelSeries Rival and the Corsair M650 Pro, there are a lot of mice to choose from.
 But Logitech continues to be one of the best manufacturers of gaming mice.
 Our list includes the 10 best models we’ve found, but you can also read our review guide to the best gaming mice under $50 if you want to expand your search to other manufacturers like Corsair and SteelSeries.

 Does Logitech Make Good Gaming Mice?

 Despite other manufacturers like Corsair and SteelSeries specializing exclusively in gaming mice and Logitech taking a more broad look at the market, they produce some of the best gaming mice around.
-Many of the same features that make a good office mouse for productivity also results in designs that are great for gaming, and Logitech provides well for their users.
+Many of the same features that make a good office mouse for productivity also result in designs that are great for gaming, and Logitech provides both in droves.

 Are Logitech Gaming Mice Customizable?

 Most of them are.
-Logitech has done a great job of putting together a top shelf software suite, and you can find a mouse that promotes practically any customization option you could want.
-Whether you want to save complex macros to your thumb buttons on internal memory storage or customize your RGB lighting to suit your favorite esports team, they offer a mouse that can accommodate you.
+Logitech has done a great job of putting together a top-shelf software suite, and you can find a mouse that offers practically any customization options you could want.
+Whether you want to save complex macros to your thumb buttons on internal memory storage or customize your RGB lighting to match your favorite esports team, they offer a mouse that can accommodate you.